jcollard/DataEncodingInCSharp/README.md

 Unfortunately, you don't know the shift value for each file.
 However, you do know the possible value for the shifts: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.

-You could, by hand, go through each file and manually run each possible cipher over the string to find the correct answer.
+You could go through each file and manually by hand and run each possible cipher over the string to find the correct answer.
 However, this would be incredibly tedious.
 Instead, we can write a for loop to do this for us.
 Here is the general
 algorithm:

-1. Create a list that stores each of the possible shift values
+1. Create an `int` variable `shift` and set it to 1
-2. Use a `foreach` loop to iterate through each possible shift
+2. Use a `while` loop that executes if `shift <= 10`
-3. For each shift
+3. Within the loop:
-   1. Create a cipher
+   1. Create a cipher using the current `shift` value
    2. Run the `Decrypt(string)` method
    3. Write the result to the console
+   4. Increment `shift` by 1.

 Once you have done this, you can "eye-ball" each output and select the one that is not gibberish.